 As part of the investigation, Sustainability House:

 - conducted a national survey of building industry stakeholders

 - identified the current regulatory treatment of existing parts of altered dwellings

 - modelled the star rating outcomes and energy costs of the various compliance pathways.

 Download PDF | 3.2 MB

-Using the findings from the pilot projects, NEEBP participants will work proactively with building regulators and industry energy efficiency advocates, the Australian Building Codes Board and other key building industry bodies to improve capacity to monitor, enforce and implement the energy efficiency requirements of the NCC.
+NEEBP participants will continue to work with building regulators and industry energy efficiency advocates, the Australian Building Codes Board and other key building industry bodies to improve capacity to monitor, enforce and implement the energy efficiency requirements of the NCC.
 The focus will be on:

 - design non-compliance

 - material substitution